Kamal6991/HowIsSky/README.md

 # HowIsSky
--This App provide Basic Weather Info with the help of openweathermap.org -Show demo of small usage of Core Data CURD opertaions
+- This App provide Basic Weather Info with the help of openweathermap.org
+- Show demo of small usage of Core Data CURD opertaions

 # Language
 - swift 5.0